-- Invest in the specialized trucks and equipment for the type of business you wish to carry
+- Invest in the specialised trucks and equipment for the type of business you wish to carry out.

 Benefits of Hotshot Trucking

-• Truck drivers can set their prices, which are usually premium due to the time-sensitive nature
+- Truck drivers can set their prices, which are usually premium due to the time-sensitive nature of the business.

 The challenges with hotshot tracking are that it can be quite unstable, and rivers must be ready for any moment’s notice.
 Maintenance is more frequent, and this can lead to reduced resale value.